Temporary Protected Status Designated Country: Burma (Myanmar)

 |Registration Period for People Who are Applying for TPS for the First Time:||Sept.
 27, 2022 - May 25, 2024|

 |Employment Authorization Document (EAD) Auto-Extended Through:||Nov.
 25, 2023|

 |Continuous Physical Presence in U.S. Since:||Nov.
 26, 2022|

 |TPS Designation Date:||May 25, 2021|

-If you are applying for Temporary Protected Status (TPS) under Burma’s designation, effective May 25, 2021, you must register during the 180-day registration period that runs from May 25, 2021, through Nov.
-22, 2021.
-We encourage you to register as soon as possible within the 180-day registration period.
+If you are filing an initial application for TPS under Burma’s redesignation, effective Nov.
+26, 2022, you must register during the 18-month registration period that runs from Sept.
+27, 2022 through May 25, 2024.
+We encourage you to register as soon as possible within the 18-month registration period.

 Go to the TPS page for information about registering.

-If you are applying for TPS Burma for the first time, you may file Form I-821, Application for Temporary Protected Status, online.
-Only initial applicants from certain countries are eligible to file Form I-821 online.
-All other TPS applicants and current beneficiaries who are re-registering under the extension of a TPS designation must continue to file a paper Form I-821.
-When filing an initial TPS application, you can also request an Employment Authorization Document (EAD) by submitting a completed Form I-765, Application for Employment Authorization, online with your Form I-821.
+If you are applying for TPS Burma, you may file Form I-821, Application for Temporary Protected Status, online.
+When filing an initial TPS application or re-registering for TPS, you can also request an Employment Authorization Document (EAD) by submitting a completed Form I-765, Application for Employment Authorization, online with your Form I-821.

 |If you send your paper application via:||Then, mail your application to:|

-For more information on TPS eligibility requirements, what to file, and step-by-step instructions on submitting an initial TPS application package, go to the TPS page.
+For more information on TPS eligibility requirements, what to file, and step-by-step instructions to submit a TPS application package, go to the TPS page.